 - Luke Messer joins the lab as a first-year doctoral graduate student.
-Welcome to the lab!
+Welcome to K-State and to the lab!

 - It was a summer of hard work and successful research for our undergraduate researchers.
 Carmen learned a lot helping Yujun screen for candidate PP1 interacting genes.
 She presented the results of her genetic screen at the RiPS Poster Session.
 Adelina had a great start to her ongoing research project in the lab.
 She presented her research on the Drop Out gene to her fellow Bridges students in early August.
 Adelina returns for the Fall 2017 semester through the Developing Scholars Program.